Kannapolis brewery linked to eight COVID-19 positives - Salisbury Post

 KANNAPOLIS — Health officials are recommending everyone who visited Old Armor Beer Company in the previous two weeks monitor themselves for COVID-19 symptoms and consider getting tested after eight cases have been linked to the facility.

-Old Armor Beer Company is located in downtown on West Avenue, and the Cabarrus Health Alliance said it has a duty to make the public aware that eight cases have been linked to the facility.
+Old Armor Beer Company is located in downtown Kannapolis on West Avenue, and the Cabarrus Health Alliance said it has a duty to make the public aware that eight cases have been linked to the facility.

 “The complicated thing about COVID-19 is that people may have no idea they are positive for days before any symptoms appear.
-With eight confirmed cases within a 14-day window that all identified attending the brewery, public health officials have the responsibility to make the community aware,” Dr. Bonnie Coyle, Cabarrus County public health director, said in a news release.
+With eight confirmed cases within a 14-day window that all identified attending the brewery, public health officials have the responsibility to make the community aware,” said Dr. Bonnie Coyle, Cabarrus County public health director, in a news release.

+Kyle Lingafelt, one of the co-owners of the brewery, told the Post that he has been in contact with Cabarrus County health officials.
+And while they have told him they can’t definitively confirm the cases are linked to the brewery, hearing they may be linked is still “a little troubling for us.”

+Lingafelt said the brewery is aware of one positive case among its employees.
+The employee’s case was confirmed at the end of last week, but she hasn’t been at the brewery since Sept.
+6, he said.

 Anyone who exhibits fever, cough and shortness of breath, which may develop up to 14 days after exposure, should self-isolate and contact their primary care provider.
 If you do not have a primary care provider, call the CHA Health Information Line at 704-920-1213.
 Information regarding COVID-19 testing sites and resources is available at www.cabarrushealth.org/